BeiGeJin/CMR_IA/Modeling/CMR2/README.txt

 4) If you wish to use the model fitting algorithms, you will also need to set up a couple scripts that will help you test multiple models in parallel.
-These files are located in the pyCMR2/pgo_files/ directory, not in pyCMR2/CMR2_Optimized.
+These files are located in the Modeling/CMR2/pgo_files/ directory.
 If you do not already have a bin folder in your home directory, create one:

 mkdir ~/bin